23 Different Types of Toilets – A Complete Overview

 A toilet’s main job is to dispose of liquid and solid human waste in a quick and sanitary manner.
 There are a few ways they go about doing this.

 1. Waterless Toilet

 Instead of getting rid of waste by washing it into a sewer system or septic tank, waterless toilets find ways to neutralize the waste until it can be disposed of manually.
 Port-o-johns are the most common form of waterless toilet.
-They use a mixture of chemicals to sanitize waste, prevent it from smelling, and make piles of it not look too gross (that’s why port-o-john liquid is blue).
+They use a mixture of chemicals to sanitize waste, prevent it from smelling, and make it look less repulsive (that’s why port-o-john liquid is blue).

-However, you’re unlikely to want a port-o-potty as your permanent in-home solution.
+However, you won’t want a port-o-potty as your permanent in-home solution.
 The most popular form of permanent waterless toilets is the composting toilet.
 These contain sawdust or another bulking agent, which, when mixed with human urine and feces, makes them suitable for use as fertilizer.